travetto/travetto/docs/MILESTONES.md

 * `model-core` is a series of interfaces/contracts, and some minor utility functions.
 All ownership has been pushed to the various providers.
 * Method names have been standardized as `verbNoun` e.g. `getStream` or `deleteExpired`

+### Auth Overhaul
+* Greatly simplified number of interfaces/classes to understand
+* Identity has been folded into principal, and is now the standard bearer for a known user
+* Request object has been reduced in complexity, and AuthContext is gone.
+* Session has been reworked to be the counterpart to the JWT for encoding a principal to the user

 #### Rest Internals Overhaul
 * Testing support greatly increased, and provides clearer behavior for testing as a server, and as a lambda.
 * Streamlined internals, and separated lambda from general usage